 Symptoms of Nephroblastoma

 The most common sign of nephroblastoma is a painless swelling of the abdomen.
-Only about 1/4 of the children complain of pain.
+Only about one-quarter of the children complain of pain.
 In a few cases, hematuria can be observed.
-Uncharacteristic symptoms include:
+Non-characteristic symptoms include:

 - Weight loss

 - Gross hematuria

 Approx. 10% of nephroblastoma is discovered only incidentally during a check-up because they are mostly asymptomatic.

 Diagnosis of Wilms’ Tumor

 Using sonography, CT, or MRI, the dimensions of the tumor can be displayed and lymph node metastases can be detected.
 Moreover, a thrombus in the inferior vena cava can often be detected due to cone-shaped ingrowths of the tumor into the vessels.
 An urogram typically reveals that the tumor is spreading into the pyelocaliceal system.
 Imaging of the 2nd kidney before surgery is crucial since single or bilateral kidney tumors must be excluded.
 Imaging of the 2nd kidney before surgery is crucial since single or bilateral kidney tumors must be excluded.